jsorrell/CarpetSkyAdditions/docs/en_us/features.md

 instead of sitting.
 Also, feeding or leashing the ridden Camel will appear use the Cactus or Lead.
 This is client side only, but I recommend not trying to mess with the Trader's Camel.

+#### Small Dripleaves Can Propogate ####

+Provides additional *Small Dripleaves*

+Disable with ```/carpetskyadditions removeDefault spreadingSmallDripleaves```

+When a Small Dripleaf is planted on Clay such that the bottom half is waterlogged, the top isn't, and the top is at exactly light level 5, it can spread.
+Spreading works similarly to Mushrooms.

+It only spreads to blocks which match the same conditions.
+It can spread to a location up to 5 blocks away horizontally and 2 vertically.
+Closer blocks are more likely.
+It can only spread to locations with a maximum of 15 Small Dripleaf blocks (both halves counted) in a 5x2x5 area around.

+In SkyBlock worlds, Small Dripleaves are normally very limited, as they can only be obtained through the Wandering Trader, 10 at a time.
+This allows farming and heavier use of them.

 #### Coral can Spread to Calcite ####

 Provides additional *Coral Blocks*